Frequently Asked Questions

 The focus on priority areas ensures organisations have an opportunity to support artists and audiences in these areas.

-Annual organisational funding will be replaced by the new Multi-year Funding program.
+Annual organisational funding has been replaced by the new Multi-year Funding program.

 Multi-year funding provides increased funding over longer terms.